Ragu-123/hcat-fusionnetv1/README.md

-# HCAT-FusionNet: A multimodal deep learning framework that fuses multiple datasets using variational autoencoders and cross-modal attention for holistic healthcare outcome prediction.
+# HCAT-FusionNet:  Multimodal Preprocessing and Fusion for Survival and Recurrence Prediction,using variational autoencoders and cross-modal attention for holistic healthcare outcome prediction.

 This repository contains preprocessing pipelines and training framework for the **HANCOCK (Head and Neck Cancer Cohort)** dataset used in the **Hancothon25 Challenge** at MICCAI 2025.
 The challenge focuses on predicting **5-year survival** and **2-year recurrence** using multimodal patient data (clinical, pathological, semantic text, spatial histopathology, temporal blood tests).